Panasonic GH1 versus Panasonic LX100

 The LX100 is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the GH1 has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the GH1 was succeeded by the Panasonic GH2 .

 So how do things add up?
-Which of the two cameras – the Panasonic GH1 or the Panasonic LX100 – has the upper hand?
-A synthesis of the relative strong points of each of the models is listed below.
+Is the Panasonic GH1 better than the Panasonic LX100 or vice versa?
+Below is a summary of the relative strengths of each of the two contestants.

 - Better low-light sensitivity: Requires less light for good images (0.5 stops ISO advantage).